Sport as a tool for good

 The scope of project proposals may include but is not limited to the following:

-- Activities across appropriate themes including social inclusion, gender equity, peace building, health, education, environmental sustainability and sport for all
+- Activities across appropriate themes including social inclusion, gender equity, peace building, health, education, environmental sustainability and rugby for all

 - Duration of between 12 to 24 months